 - Put away tools when you’re done.

 - Cistern water is great for plants, but not for drinking or washing hands.

 - Please sign in and tell us about your activities.

 There are lots of ways to volunteer in the garden.
-Under normal circumstances plots would be voluntarily adopted by classes.
-Those classes would need parent volunteers to meet them in the garden to help with activities and lessons.
-This year plot adoption isn’t feasible so we will need to the rely more heavily on volunteer support.
-We look forward to the time when we can host group weekend workdays again.
-Until then, we’re using volunteer sign-ups to keep the garden growing.
-Check the PTA Volunteers page for sign-up lists.
-Contact us today to be added to the garden volunteer e-mail list.
+Plots can be voluntarily adopted by classes.
+These classes will need parent volunteers to meet them in the garden to help with activities and lessons.
+Click HERE to view our sign-up lists.
+Email email@example.com to be added to the garden volunteer e-mail list.